Visa requirements for Central African citizens

 Visa requirements for Central African citizens are administrative entry restrictions by the authorities of other states placed on citizens of Central African Republic.
-As of April 2025 Central African Republic citizens had visa-free or visa on arrival access to 52 countries and territories, ranking the Central African passport 86th in terms of travel freedom (tied with Cambodia, Chad and Haiti) according to the Henley Passport Index.
+As of 2026 Central African Republic citizens had visa-free or visa on arrival access to 48 countries and territories, ranking the Central African passport 84th in terms of travel freedom according to the Henley Passport Index.